debralisa/Home_Sales/README.md

 ## Summary

-In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
-Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+Here I will use SparkSQL to determine key metrics about home sales data.
+Temporary views will be created, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-## Instructions
+## Details/Process

-1. Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.
-2. Import the necessary PySpark SQL functions for this assignment.
+1. Import the necessary PySpark SQL functions for this assignment.
-3. Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
+3. Read the home_sales_revised.csv data into a Spark DataFrame.
 4. Create a temporary table called home_sales.
 5. Answer the following questions using SparkSQL: a.What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.